Taprobana: History

 However, this issue was resolved with the rediscovery of Ptolemy's work in the 1400s.
 Ptolemy's map had been lost since the time of its production around the 2nd century AD.
 However, copies were rediscovered in the Middle East around 1400 AD.
 Moreover, by that time, the Portuguese had made their way into Asia.
 They had knowledge of both Sri Lanka (then Ceylan) and Sumatra from at least 80 years before.
 Munster apparently based his identification of Taprobane with Sumatra on 16th-century knowledge.
 Therefore, it can be mostly believed that this one-off identification of Taprobane with Sumatra was possible due to misassignment.

+In media

 Taprobana is mentioned in the first strophe of the Portuguese epic poem Os Lusíadas by Luís de Camões (c.
 1524 – 10 June 1580).